AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :command:`remove_no_commit`

-  Likewise, but don't commit the removal.
+  Likewise, but do not commit the removal.

   * $1 = log
   * $2 = file or directory